Vivekpalankar/UNIX-Concepts-and-Applications/Errata.markdown

 ### Preface

 -   Throughout the book Linux is referred to as an important Unix implementation.
-Although Linux is generally referred to an operating system, technically it is an operating system kernel.
+Although Linux is generally referred to as an operating system, technically it is an operating system kernel.
 A kernel, despite being a very important component doesn't form a complete usable system.
 Unix utilities written as a part of [Free Software Foundation's](http://www.fsf.org/) [GNU](https://www.gnu.org/) project are often bundled with [Linux kernel](https://www.kernel.org/) to form a usable operating system distribution.
 Thus, it will be more appropriate to call the resulting system as [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html).

 ### Chapter 1 Getting Started